Democracy and Growth in the 21st Century: Mechanisms Behind Democracy's Adverse Effect

-Value-added growth can be decomposed into changes in capital input, labor input, and productivity.\footnote{Change in value-added in industry $i$ in period $t$ can be expressed in logarithms as $\Delta \ln V_{i,t} = \frac{\bar{v}_{K_{i,t}}}{\bar{v}_{V_{i,t}}} \Delta \ln K_{i,t} + \frac{\bar{v}_{L_{i,t}}}{\bar{v}_{V_{i,t}}} \Delta \ln L_{i,t} + \frac{1}{\bar{v}_{V_{i,t}}} \Delta \ln A_{i,t} $.
-Here $\Delta \ln K_{i,t}$ $\Delta \ln L_{i,t}$ and $\Delta \ln A_{i,t}$ denote the log change in capital investments, labor inputs, and productivity for industry $i$ in period $t$, respectively. $v_{K_{i,t}}$ and $v_{L_{i,t}}$ are the shares of capital or labor compensation in industry $i$'s gross output. $v_{V_{i,t}}$ is the share of industry value added in industry gross output.
-The bars denote that they are averages over the current and previous period, $t$ and $t-1$.
-See \citet{jorgenson20083} for details.} We check in columns 7-12 whether democracy affects these sources of value-added growth at the national level.
-We measure capital inputs by capital stock formation, which consists of outlays on additions to the fixed assets of the economy plus net changes in the level of inventories.
-We proxy for labor inputs by the number of people in the labor force, which comprises people aged 15 and older who supply labor for the production of goods and services.
-We measure productivity by the Penn World Table's TFP index.
+Note that value-added growth can be decomposed into changes in capital input, labor input, and productivity.\footnote{Change in value-added in industry $i$ in period $t$ can be expressed in logarithms as $\Delta \ln V_{i,t} = \frac{\bar{v}_{K_{i,t}}}{\bar{v}_{V_{i,t}}} \Delta \ln K_{i,t} + \frac{\bar{v}_{L_{i,t}}}{\bar{v}_{V_{i,t}}} \Delta \ln L_{i,t} + \frac{1}{\bar{v}_{V_{i,t}}} \Delta \ln A_{i,t} $.
+Here $\Delta \ln K_{i,t}$ $\Delta \ln L_{i,t}$ and $\Delta \ln A_{i,t}$ denote the log change in capital investments, labor inputs, and productivity of industry $i$ in period $t$, respectively. $v_{K_{i,t}}$ and $v_{L_{i,t}}$ are the shares of capital or labor compensation in the gross output of industry $i$. $v_{V_{i,t}}$ is the share of industry value added in industry gross output.
+The bars denote averages for the current and previous periods, $t$ and $t-1$.
+See \citet{jorgenson20083} for details.} The above results suggest that the slower value-added growth in manufacturing and services is primarily caused by less capital investments and lower productivity, rather than less labor.
+Ultimately, our results suggest that democracy might have stopped improving building blocks (investment in the future and trade with other countries) for growth, along with the degradation of democracy in the form of populism, protectionism, and hate speech, as summarized in the picture.\footnote{It is possible that the degradation of democracy was induced by the spread of the mobile web and the social media, though it is hard to empirically prove it due to the lack of data.} We also confirm that these mechanisms are not active during prior decades in the past century (results available upon request).

-Column 7 shows that democracy decreases capital stock formation, with the median estimate at -3.6\unskip (s.e. = 0.7\unskip) percentage points (80\% of the mean).
-We also find that democracy has a significant negative effect on investment as a share of GDP.
-On the other hand, democracy does not appear to cause less labor inputs or slower productivity growth (columns 9-12).
-These results imply that the slower value-added growth in manufacturing and services is primarily caused by less capital investments, rather than less labor or lower productivity.